Shi'ite leader challenges Pakistan army chief over attacks

 "STATE OF SIEGE"

 The LeJ wants to impose a Sunni theocracy by stoking Sunni-Shi'ite violence.
-It bombs religious processions and shoots civilians in the type of attacks that pushed countries such as Iraq towards civil war.
+It bombs religious processions and shoots civilians in the type of attacks that pushed countries like Iraq towards civil war.

 The latest attacks prompted an outpouring of grief, rage and fear among Shi'ites, many of whom have concluded that the state has left them at the mercy of the LeJ and other extremist groups who believe they are non-Muslims.